Disclaimer: Upstart is not a financial advisor, the following content is for informational purposes only.

 On average, Americans owe over $1.2 trillion on auto loans, making up for approximately 10 percent of the overall consumer debt.
 With the unemployment rate at 5.8 percent in May 2021, many Americans are researching ways to save money where they can, including refinancing their auto loans to reduce their monthly payment.

 While auto refinancing sounds like a good idea off the bat, most people don’t exactly know what it entails or what its long-term effects are.
+At Upstart, we are here to help answer these crucial auto refinancing questions to ensure you’re making the most informed decision possible.

 What to know about auto refinancing